 You could also develop useful skills, like languages, first aid or driving.
 Local people are now most likely to be recruited to do the frontline jobs during emergencies, so having specialist skills or knowledge they may not yet have, will give you an advantage.

 You'll need to be willing to work long hours in challenging and often dangerous situations.
 You'll also need to show flexibility as well as being sensitive and culturally aware.

 You may find it helpful to join an organisation like the International Association of Professionals in Humanitarian Assistance and Protection for training and development opportunities.

-You can find out more about working in international aid and the organisations involved from:
+You can learn more about working in international aid from: